belyaev-mikhail/belyaev-mikhail.github.io/_posts/2019-07-29-fun-with-inline-classes-part-3.md

 Applying inline classes to this problem, however, seems impossible, because type-safe builders operate using a set of *nested* context objects that hold their own data in a tree-like manner (see the KHTML library as an example).
 Except it is not.

-Let's build a simple DSL for printing out stuff to an `Appendable` (which is the interface implemented by both output writers and strinb builders, so, not a bad choice) with structured indentation.
+Let's build a simple DSL for printing out stuff to an `Appendable` (which is the interface implemented by both output writers and string builders, so, not a bad choice) with structured indentation.
 What I want to achieve here is something like this:

 ```kotlin